ramteid/EbayKleinanzeigenCrawler/README.md

 # EbayKleinanzeigenCrawler
-.Net 5.0 based crawler that parses Ebay Kleinanzeigen ads and notifies via a Telegram Bot.
+.Net 5.0 based crawler that parses Ebay Kleinanzeigen classified ads and notifies via a Telegram Bot.

 # Features:
 * Notifies you reliably about new articles within 5 minutes!